-I have on occasion noticed a changed – not bad, just different – texture if I use too much fresh spinach and not enough fruit or liquid.
+I have noticed a changed texture if I use too much fresh spinach and not enough fruit or liquid.
 Not a bad change, but definitely a change that a kiddo might notice.

 Can you eat raw spinach in a smoothie?

-That being said, I prefer to use chopped frozen spinach in my smoothies – seriously for the simplicity factor.
+That being said, I prefer to use chopped frozen spinach in my smoothies for the simplicity factor.
 I always have frozen spinach in my freezer, but I don’t always have fresh spinach.